widged/gb-elm-language/en/intro/07-scope.md

 **Scope** refers to what is defined, and where.

-### Top-Level Definitions (literal)
+### Top-Level Definitions

 ```elm
 answer = 42
 ```

 Elm is immutable, the variable cannot be set to another value in another part of the file.
+42 is a literal.

 ### Local Definitions